mdingena/att-string-transcoder/docs/Prefab.md

 prefab.setScale(0.69);
 ```

-## `prefab.setServerSleeping(isServerSleeping?)`
+---

+### `setServerSleeping(isServerSleeping?)`

 Makes the prefab [sleep](https://docs.unity3d.com/Manual/RigidbodiesOverview.html).
 By default, a `new Prefab()` is not sleeping.
 A sleeping prefab does not have its physics simulated until it receives a collision or force, such as touching it.
-You can optionally pass a boolean, for example `prefab.setServerSleeping(false)`.
+You can optionally pass a boolean, for example `setServerSleeping(false)`.

 - `isServerSleeping` (optional, default `true`) `<boolean>` Whether the prefab must be sleeping or not.
 - Returns: `<this>`